Rest reports robust gains driven by international shares growth

 expand image

-The Overseas Shares – Indexed option achieved an 18.07 per cent return in FY2023-24, outperforming the Balanced – Indexed option, which returned 12.17 per cent.
+The Overseas Shares – Indexed option achieved an 18.07 per cent return in FY23–24, outperforming the Balanced – Indexed option, which returned 12.17 per cent.
 The High Growth option posted a return of 11.1 per cent over the same period.

-Commenting on the results, Rest chief investment officer Andrew Lill said that, while recent months have aligned with the expectation of persistent core inflation and sustained higher cash rates, the fund observed that companies with strong balance sheets, higher profitability and strong earnings have achieved gains.
+Commenting on the results, Rest chief investment officer Andrew Lill said that, while recent months have aligned with the expectation of persistent core inflation and sustained higher cash rates, the fund observed that companies with strong balance sheets, higher profitability, and strong earnings have achieved gains.

 “Our exposure to these higher-quality companies, such as many of the Magnificent 7 tech stocks at the forefront of artificial intelligence development, and our decision to stay fully invested in listed equities has been strongly rewarded,” Lill said.